papaya0712/quantybt-preview/README.md

 # QuantyBT 🪐

-**A framework for quantitative backtesting and portfolio optimization, based on [vectorbt](https://github.com/polakowo/vectorbt).
-Focused on statistical robustness, modularity, and seamless integration of strategies, models, and crypto-native data loader.**
+**A framework for quantitative backtesting and portfolio optimization.
+Focused on statistical robustness, modularity, and seamless integration of strategies, models, and crypto-native data loader.
+Combines the flexibility of Python with the performance of Rust to deliver fast and reliable backtests**

 ---

 ## Current Models